 A registered nurse (RN) or nurse practitioner (NP) is in a position of power over a patient by virtue of having professional knowledge and skill that a patient must rely on for their well-being.

 RNs and NPs must always maintain professional boundaries with their patients.
 They are prohibited from engaging in any form of sexual abuse or sexual misconduct with a patient as defined by law in the Health Professions Act.

-Sexual abuse is defined in the Health Professions Act as “the threatened, attempted or actual conduct of a regulated member towards a patient that is of a sexual nature and includes any of the following conduct:
+Sexual abuse is defined in the Health Professions Act as “the threatened, attempted or actual conduct of a regulated member towards a patient that is of a sexual nature.

 The touching by a RN or NP of sensitive parts of a patient’s body for a valid medical purpose with the informed consent of the patient does not constitute sexual abuse.

 Sexual misconduct is defined in the Health Professions Act as “any incident or repeated incidents of objectionable or unwelcome conduct, behaviour or remarks of a sexual nature by a regulated member towards a patient that the regulated member knows or ought reasonably to know will or would cause offence or humiliation to the patient or adversely affect the patient’s health and well-being but does not include sexual abuse.”

 We recognize that coming forward with a complaint about sexual abuse or sexual misconduct can be very difficult.
 We take all complaints, including those of sexual abuse or sexual misconduct, with the utmost seriousness.
 Call CARNA for assistance or to make a complaint, our professional conduct department has training in the area of sexual abuse and is very familiar with CARNA’s complaint process.